Parag200/Assignment1-Game-Engine/README.md

 during the game time duration.
 Next we set a fixed4 value for a and b, each value holding the main and overmaintex.
 Same code when applying the maintex but this time we are adding a float2 with ScrollX and ScrollY, this will have the maintex moving with the time.
 We do the same for the overmaintex but this time we multiply the ScrollX and ScrollY by 2 so that it has a different rate than the maintex.
 We does this because if they were both the same rate it would be hard to see both textures moving inside the game.
-Finally we add a code to where it checks if the maintex red channel is higher than 0.9 and if it is switch and show the other texture.
+Finally we get the average of the 2 rates by adding them together then dividing by 2.

 **Outlining**